skkskine/donkey-horse/README.md

-Donkey Horse is a minimal event aggregator
+### donkey horse is a minimal event aggregator

+list events, shows, diy and local stuff happening aroud you

+see it online https://donkeyhorse.boo (focused on northen italy)